 Dear Parents and Community of Manhattan Catholic Schools,

+Lent is a penitential season of six Sundays and forty days in preparation for the high feast of Easter.
 Historically, Lent was the retreat-like final preparation period for catechumens, those being initiated into the Church and into the Paschal mystery at the Easter Vigil.
-Naturally enough, it became in time a renewal period for the already baptized faithful, the sponsoring community being inspired by the conversion of the catechumens.
-It was also a time for the Sacrament of Penance.
+It has become a renewal period for the already baptized faithful, the sponsoring community being inspired by the conversion of the catechumens.
+It is also a time for the Sacrament of Penance.

-The word Lent is from the Anglo-Saxon Lencten (spring).
-Lenctentid (springtide) was the Saxon name for March because March is the month in which days begin to lengthen (also a root of lent).
+The word Lent is from the Anglo-Saxon lencten (spring).
+Lenctentid (springtide) was the Saxon name for March because March is the month in which days begin to lengthen (also a root of "lent").
 The Great Fast, falling as it does largely in the month of March, adopted and adapted the term.